-Given the inclement weather conditions associated with the summer seville has a good number of ice cream parlors in its streets, shelters of snacks summer.
+Given the inclement weather associated with summer, Seville agglutinates a good number of ice cream parlors in its street, shelters of summer snacks.
 And thank goodness.
-Among the benefits of having such an offer, tradition, unusual flavors and other daring and surprising creations coexist.
+Among the benefits of having such an offer coexist tradition, unusual flavors and other daring and surprising creations.

 Any excuse is acceptable if a couple of icy creamy balls are involved.
 In the face of a torrid Seville: ice cream.
-These are our must-visit ice cream parlors (compatible with extending the afternoon at these terraces).
+These are our essential ice cream parlors (compatible with extending the afternoon in these terraces).

 Table Of Contents

 The years have consecrated Bolas as one of the reference ice cream parlors in Seville.
-Few presentations are needed in this space, which is synonymous with craftsmanship, creaminess and high standards in terms of the quality of its products.
-They have several locations and a wide range of products beyond ice cream.
+Few presentations need this space, which is synonymous with craftsmanship, creaminess and high standards when it comes to the quality of their products.
+They have several locations and a wide offer beyond ice cream.

-A project of the la Bombonera group that preserves a visual style marked by elegance.
-As far as their ice cream is concerned, the ideas are also clear: creaminess, consistency and flavor.
+A project of the La Bombonera group that preserves a visual style marked by elegance.
+As far as its ice creams are concerned, the ideas are also clear: creaminess, consistency and flavor.

-At Créeme they put themselves at the service of ice cream in the most creative and artisanal way.
+In Créeme they put themselves at the service of ice cream in the most creative and artisanal way.
 In fact, here the wafers are made the old-fashioned way, by hand.
-This is attested to by its imperfection and flavor, creations that are appetizing beyond the summer months.
+This is attested by their imperfection and flavor, appetizing creations beyond the summer months.

 📍 Plaza del Museo, 2